rodrimsanz/Capture/README.md

-# Qapture
+# Qapture: Quantum-Powered Carbon Capture
 This project explores the use of quantum computers to optimize carbon capture methods by simulating molecular interactions using the Variational Quantum Eigensolver (VQE) on neutral atom platforms.
+The research focuses on improving the accuracy of ground state energy calculations for molecules involved in CO₂ absorption, aiming to identify better amine-based solvents for industrial carbon capture processes.
+The study includes theoretical models, quantum algorithms, and implementation strategies on emerging quantum hardware.